 Furthermore, it’s not just dental whitening that people are after.
-Sure, dental whitening gives you good results and a professional approach.
-But making an appointment with the dentist every other week is liberty not all of us can afford.
+Sure, dental whitening gives you excellent results and a professional approach.
+However, making an appointment with the dentist every other week is liberty; not all of us can afford it.

 And I don’t mean just the dental fees, the waiting and scheduling is just something most of us do not have time for.

-A lot of people resort to doing their teeth whitening at home, but there is a tiny risk of doing it incorrectly as opposed to dental whitening by an expert.
+Many people resort to doing their teeth whitening at home, but there is a small risk of doing it incorrectly as opposed to dental whitening by an expert.

 So, here’s an extensive list of all the ways you can whiten your teeth, and how to do them correctly.

-Baking soda is one of those great household items that have multiple uses, and whitening your teeth is one of them.
+Baking soda is one of those superb household items that have multiple uses, and whitening your teeth is one of them.

 The simplest way is to dip your toothbrush into some baking soda and brush your teeth for a few minutes (2 or 3 minutes is enough).
 As you clean, maintain a gentle action, and you can spit in between brushes if required.